NexusRaids/nexus-docs/docs/admin.md

    :widths: 5, 20

    ``!create emoji <pokemon> <verbose=True>``, "This will create an emoji from the Pokémon you input.
 It has a cooldown of 60 seconds."
+   ``!create profile-roles``, "Use this to create all the profile roles.
+This includes ign, tc, level, country and profile."
    ``!create role <arg> <verbose=True>``, "Use this to create a role."
    ``!create team-roles``, "Use this to create the mystic, valor and instinct roles."